roneesh/crypto_with_friends/with_friends.md

     THE SAFE CODE IS 4612

 And you want to send this to your friend so only they can open your safe.
 It's a bad idea to send this message as it is, since anyone who can read English can read this message and open your safe.
 It's a much better idea to somehow make it readable to only your friend.
-Whatever process we use, we in general refer to it as 'Encryption', though techincally the term encryption refers to using specific algortihms to generate a secret message.
+Whatever process we use, we in general refer to it as 'Encryption', though techincally the term encryption refers to using specific algortihms to generate a secret message with a key.

-A really common thing people do is just shuffle the characters a bit, so every time you see the letter 'a' replace it with a 'b', and every time you see a 'b' replace it with a 'c' and so on.
+Before encryption, A really common thing people did is just shuffle the characters a bit, so every time you see the letter 'a' replace it with a 'b', and every time you see a 'b' replace it with a 'c' and so on.
 For each number, add 1 to it.

 So let's try this now: